tigrisdata/tigris-docs/docs/typescript/crud.md

   },
   {
     onEnd() {
-      // when read is finished
+      // when find is finished
     },
     onNext(user: User) {
       // when the next user is fetched